Peers Clough Packhorses

 Picture

 Our ponies live out all year and are kept as naturally as possible.
 We believe that this keeps them in touch with their natural instincts within their environment.
-They put on plenty of weight during summer grazing and use this to get them through the leaner months.
+They put on weight during summer grazing and use this to get them through the leaner months.

 Picture